-Many California communities, particularly low-income and communities of color have historically lacked equitable investments in resources, and are persistently excluded from policy decisions that directly impact their environmental health and quality of life.
-Meaningful community outreach, engagement, and funding are important pathways to mending relationships and establishing partnerships with California Native American tribes and communities, and environmental justice communities.
-OPC recognizes that following this approach requires CNRA and OPC to provide resources and support in ways that are respective and proportional to each communities' needs.
+OPC is committed to working collaboratively with people of all abilities, multilingual populations, and low literacy populations.
+Many California communities, particularly low-income and communities of color, face a lack of resource investment and are consistently excluded from policy decisions that directly impact their environmental health and quality of life.
+Meaningful community outreach, engagement, and funding are important pathways to mending relationships and establishing partnerships with environmental justice communities and California Native American tribes and communities.
+OPC recognizes that following this approach requires CNRA and OPC to provide adequate resources and support in ways that are representative and proportional to each communities' needs.

-OPC holds two significant roles within CNRA that advance meaningful outreach, engagement, and funding opportunities in equity and environmental justice.
-First, as a convener for all coastal and ocean state agencies, OPC has the ability to identify opportunities and linkages between interagency groups and community partners.
-Second, as a funder, OPC is further able to strengthen the efficiency and effectiveness of the state resources allocated by OPC and its interagency partners.
-In 2021, OPC initiated a dedicated pathway for funding environmental justice communities for multi-benefit water quality projects through Proposition 1 funding that resulted in \$7.5 million in investments.
-Through this process, OPC staff provided technical assistance and community capacity building opportunities to support proposal development, including guidance for project-specific engagement strategies that emphasize social and economic benefits for communities.
-OPC has also collaborated with state partners on outreach, media, and public awareness efforts related to California's Marine Protected Areas (MPAs), and sea level rise, through a bilingual (English and Spanish) communication campaign that included creation of a new centralized website and messaging around The Ocean is Moving In.7
+OPC holds two significant roles within CNRA that advance meaningful outreach, engagement, and funding opportunities for equity and environmental justice.
+First, as a convener for all coastal and ocean state agencies, OPC can identify opportunities and linkages between interagency groups and community partners.
+Second, as a funder, OPC is further able to strengthen the efficiency and effectiveness of state resources allocated by OPC and its interagency partners.
+As one example, in 2021, OPC initiated a dedicated pathway for funding environmental justice communities for multi-benefit water quality projects through Proposition 1 funding that resulted in \$7.5 million in investments.
+Through this process, OPC staff provided technical assistance and community capacity building opportunities to support proposal development, including guidance for project-specific engagement strategies that emphasized social and economic benefits for communities.